Ascension Via Christi welcomes 50 new hires

-WICHITA, Kan (KSNW) –As hospitals continue to take in COVID-19 patients, more staff is being brought in.
+WICHITA, Kan.
+(KSNW) – As hospitals continue to take in COVID-19 patients, more staff are being brought in.

 “I still don’t feel like a real nurse like it is still kinda weird to me like a hazy dream that somebody is going to pinch me out of it anytime,” said Annalee Mccloud Hamm, a new burn unit nurse.

-Annalee Hamm completed school last May she said there were times she didn’t think it was possible.
+Hamm completed school last May.
+She said there were times she didn’t think it was possible.

-“They have embraces and honored are humbled to be a part of caring for patients and all patients in general,” said Anita Mills the director of clinical professional development for Ascension Via Christi.
+“They have embraced and are humbled to be a part of caring for patients and all patients in general,” said Anita Mills, the director of clinical professional development for Ascension Via Christi.

 “The good news is that we have these large numbers especially right now when we are able to hire these new staff to continue to take care of our patients,” said Mills.

 Hamm will join the burn unit.
-She was drawn to that unit because of her Grandfather had to be treated for burns during his military service.
+She was drawn to that unit because her grandfather had to be treated for burns during his military service.

 “I’m very grateful that I get to work on the floor I think I’m at the right place at the right time,” said Hamm.